guettli/golang-and-vscode/README.md

 "Go to Symbol in Workspac": ctrl-t.
 Not very useful, since it shows the symbols of all imported libraries.
 I usually don't find my code this way.
 Related: https://stackoverflow.com/questions/75085670/vscode-symbol-search-but-only-in-my-code

+After a search the searched term is still highlighted.
+I use ctrl-b to hide the panel on the left side, which removes the highlighting.
+Maybe there is an alternative solution?

 # Plugins